In recent years Amsterdam house prices have increased significantly to the point where buying in the city centre has become unaffordable for many.

 - In the Netherlands mortgage interest is tax deductible and this has probably pushed up property prices countrywide.
 However, this policy may be removed by the Dutch government in the long term.

 - It’s not just Amsterdam.
 Worldwide policies by central banks and governments have created huge debt levels and significant liquidity in the financial markets.
 This has caused asset prices in many classes to rise.
+This has worsened since 2020.
 Nothing is cheap anymore!

-Despite the economic turmoil in 2020, the Dutch property market continues to be buoyant and it may take a while for the roaring Amsterdam housing market to cool down.
+Despite the ongoing economic turmoil, the Dutch property market continues to be buoyant and it may take a while for the roaring Amsterdam housing market to cool down.

 Not surprisingly, even the Amsterdam rental market is experiencing record rents.
 It is difficult for any new arrivals to find housing, see our guide how to find a rental apartment in Amsterdam for a few tips.